top of page

 Post Injury Knee Rehabilitation

-Whether you sit all day at a desk, play football or pound the pavement on the streets of NYC , knee pain can be painful and crippling.
-The knee joint is complex and provides important stability for the lower body.
+Whether you're a dancer, have a desk job, played football in those glory days or pound the pavement on the streets of NYC , knee pain can range from annoying to painful to crippling.
+The knee joint is complex and it provides important stability for the lower body.
 Injuries to the knee can relate to poor biomechanics and weight distribution in the ankle, hip and pelvis.
-Likewise, knee pain can cause a change in gait and weight distribution that can negatively affect other parts of the body, especially the hip and low back.
+Likewise, knee pain can cause changes in gait and weight distribution that can negatively affect other parts of the body, especially the hip and low back.

 • Patella Tendonitis